-To register to vote in Townsend, a person must be
+To register to vote in Massachusetts, a person must be

 By choosing a political party, you are demonstrating your support for a set of people and a set of ideas.
 Politics is a team sport.
 If you want to really be in the game, you’ve got to choose a side.